shakacode/react_on_rails_pro/docs/additional-reading/caching.md

 ## Fragment Caching

 ### Your JavaScript Bundles and Cache Keys
-When doing fragment caching with React on Rails Pro, the cache key must reflect your React.
+When doing fragment caching of server rendering with React on Rails Pro, the cache key must reflect your React.
 This is analogous to how Rails puts an MD5 hash of your views in the cache key so that if the views change, then your cache is busted.
 In the case of React code, if your React code changes, then your bundle name will